Fondation Pierre Elliot Trudeau

 • A Canadian student in a Canadian university

-• A Canadian student in an international university or
+• A Canadian student in a foreign university or

 • An international student studying in a Canadian university.

-Students from international universities that are living outside Canada are not eligible.
+Students living outside Canada and studying at a foreign university are not eligible.

 Four themes

-Candidates’ research must clearly align with one or more of the Foundation’s four themes:
+Candidates’ research must clearly align with one or more of the Foundation’s four core themes:

 • Human Rights and Dignity